Studies and Techniques

 Effect: You are familiar with the human body and are capable of mending some of its harms.
 While looked at with some suspicion by the Hospitalier, this knowledge allows the physicker to perform two functions:

 First, they may use a Bandage on an injured limb and bind it.
 After 30 minutes, the limb regains usability, though the injured character gains the Dainty Flaw until true recovery has been achieved.
+This requires wound makeup.

 Further, they can treat a Dying character, restoring them to out of that state with a single Maim instead of the usual two maims.
 The recovering character becomes Battered and takes Fortitude Disease 1 after the treatment is finished.